healthwaite/tikvbench/README.md

 ## Accessing the Grafana

-To access the TiKV grafana instance which comes with all the preinstalled dashboards run the following command:
+To access the TiKV grafana instance which comes with all the pre-installed dashboards run the following command:

 ```